gvwilson/sdxjs/file-interpolator/index.md

 <%- include('/inc/multi.html', {pat: 'test-import-interpolate.*', fill: 'sh out'}) %>

-Here's what happens when this program runs:
+<f key="file-interpolator-lifecycle"></f> shows what happens when this program runs:

 1. Node starts to run `test-import-interpolate.js`.
 1. It sees the `import` of need-interpolate` so it reads and evaluates that code.